Ray Liotta, 'Goodfellas' and 'Field of Dreams' star, dies

 8 of8

+Liotta's publicist, Jen Allen, said he was in the Dominican Republic shooting a new movie and didn't wake up Thursday morning.
 An official at the Dominican Republic’s National Forensic Science Institute who was not authorized to speak to the media confirmed the death of Ray Liotta and said his body was taken to the Cristo Redentor morgue.
-The Hollywood Reporter and NBC News cited representatives for Liotta who said he died in his sleep Wednesday night.
-He was in the Dominican Republic to film a new movie.

 Written By